How to Staff Your Skills Program for Success

 Carefully develop, maintain, and execute your resource allocation strategy

-To ensure your organization’s skills management program can function as intended, you have to carefully consider who you staff on the project, as well as their roles and responsibilities.
+To ensure your organization’s skills management program can function as intended, you must carefully consider who you staff on the project, as well as their roles and responsibilities.
 The theoretical problem scenarios above seem manageable on their own, but in practice, many organizations struggle to get the resourcing equation just right.
 Why?

 From the business perspective, staffing at this level of detail is viewed as costly.
 But this view fails to truly understand the consequences of getting it wrong – the program’s success or failure and the return or lack thereof, of all the investments made.
 This all depends on the quality of resources running and maintaining the project.